 We were established to encourage the visual arts, painting, sculpture and crafts.
-To that end the Committee arranges demonstrations, outdoor painting days, workshops and exhibitions.
+To that end the Committee arranges physical and on-line demonstrations, outdoor painting days, workshops and exhibitions.
 Members also get together informally and organise their own events, social and craft related.

 The purpose of this open website is to present to the general public and our members, our news, information about events, to show members' artworks in our gallery and give guidance on making contact with us.
 You can also look at our Members' Facebook page by clicking here.

-You should only post or email the Renewal Form if your personal details have changed so we can keep your details correct in our Members' Database Otherwise email firstname.lastname@example.org informing us of your payment will do fine.
+You should only return the Renewal Form if your personal details have changed, so we can then keep your details correct in our Members' Database.
+Otherwise just email email@example.com to confirm payment.

 Letter from Sinclair Webster, Chairman, 15 January 2021

 Goodbye 2020.
 Two weeks into 2021 and what a grim start to the year this has been!
 In October I wrote to you about how we were participating in the resurgence of cultural activities, only to have our proposed Autumn show shelved a few weeks later.

 Sadly, with the pandemic still raging, I fear that we will have to cancel or certainly delay the Spring Exhibition in March but hope that we will be able to hold the Autumn Exhibition later in the year.

 We are considering postponing the AGM until April to see if the government’s review of restrictions will allow us to hold this as a live meeting but if not, we are planning to hold it as an on-line Zoom meeting.
 Officers’ reports will be issued in advance and there will be time for questions on these by Members.

 Workshops and demonstrations